-Blair Hicks is the newest review counsel for the Queen’s Elder Law Clinic.
+Blair Hicks is Director of the Queen’s Elder Law Clinic.
 She is a veteran of the Royal Canadian Air Force, and served as a Search and Rescue Air Navigator for more than 20 years before building a law practice.
 Blair Hicks received her Juris Doctor (JD) from Western University in London, Ontario, and is trained in mediation, negotiation, and collaborative law.
 She resides in Kingston, Ontario, and is a member of the Law Society of Upper Canada, the Frontenac Law Association, and the Estate Planning Council of Eastern Ontario.

 Derek Cannon has been working with the Queen’s University Faculty of Law since October 2014.
 He is the administrative support for the Queen’s Business Law, Elder Law, and Family Law clinics.
 He attended St. Lawrence College from September 2009 to May 2012 and received an Advanced Diploma in Business Administration – Human Resources.
 Derek’s decision to pursue a career in the administration field came after a tour in Afghanistan.

 Jackie van Leeuwen is a second-year student who began her work as a student caseworker at QELC in the summer of 2017.
 Jackie thoroughly enjoys being involved with QELC, especially the amount of client interaction involved, and plans to practice in the area of wills and estates in the future.
 In her spare time Jackie enjoys hiking, travelling, and reading.